gorbulus/Py_Pass_Gen/README.md

 ### Password creation

 A third ```passwordList``` is returned of random characters from each of the previous lists.

-# Use the password list to create a password

 ```password += chr(random.choice(passwordList))```